0duaht/thinkific-api/README.md

 Identifier actions are thread-safe, so you can be assured that multiple requests made to increment/set the identifier are bulletproof from race conditions.

 All endpoints require requests that confirm to the JSON api specification described here: https://jsonapi.org.
+Thus, you have to pass along the Content-Type header for every request as well:

-TLDR: Pass `application/vnd.api+json` as the value for the `Content-Type` header, and match sample JSON body shared below.
+        Content-Type: application/vnd.api+json

 ## API Actions
 ### Creating a User